SenseNet/sn-resources/training/sn-certified-frontend-developer/01-Be-part-of-the-community.md

 If there are local files / directories that you want to be ignored, you can add them to the **.gitignore** file.
 **Strong recommendation:**
  - Always ignore external packages / libraries that are managed by a package manager (e.g. NPM's *node_modules* or NuGet Packages).
 They should be installed by the Package Manager with ```npm install``` or ```nuget restore```.
- - Ignore build artifacts (dll, exe, minified/bundled js, etc...).
-They should be created *during* the build process
+ - Ignore build artifacts (dlls, exes, minified/bundled js, etc...).
+They should be created *during* the build process.
+ - Try to avoid commiting large binaries.

 ### GIT Flow
 Git Flow is a recommendation how you can manage your feature, release and hotfix branches.
 It has two mandatory branches:
  - master - usually the *latest released* codebase
  - develop (or development) - the latest *not released, but finished* features

 #### Feature development workflow
  1. Create a new *feature branch* from develop
  1. Implement the feature in the *feature branch*